-- An Interconnection Customer must cure Interconnection Request deficiencies within 10 Business Days of its receipt of a deficiency notice from the NYISO, but no later than the end of the Application Window. - Interconnection Requests submitted with less than 5 Business Days prior to the end of the Application Window may not have the opportunity to cure deficiencies.
+- An Interconnection Customer must cure Interconnection Request deficiencies within 10 Business Days (15 Business Days for Transition Application Window) of its receipt of a deficiency notice from the NYISO, but no later than the end of the Application Window. - Interconnection Requests submitted with less than 5 Business Days prior to the end of the Application Window may not have the opportunity to cure deficiencies.
 (NYISO is afforded 5 Business Days to validate Interconnection Requests.)
-This period will be 10 Business Days for the Transition Cluster Study. - Only one opportunity to cure deficiencies (i.e., if cure attempt is deficient, Interconnection Request will be withdrawn, but Interconnection Customer can submit a new Interconnection Request prior to the close of the Application Window)
+This period will be 10 Business Days for the Transition Cluster Study. - Only one opportunity to cure deficiencies (i.e., if cure attempt is deficient, Interconnection Request will be withdrawn, but Interconnection Customer can submit a new Interconnection Request prior to the close of the Application Window) - Cure process will not be iterative process; NYISO will address deficiencies in a single determination after Interconnection Customer completes the submission of materials during the cure period (i.e., Interconnection Customer submits information in response to deficiency on Day 1 of the cure period and additional information on Day 9.
+NYISO will not separately validate each submission).